redwoodjs/redwoodjs-com-archive/docs/cells.md

 ### Single Item Cell vs List Cell

-Sometimes you want a Cell that renders a single item, like the above example.
-Other times, you want a list of items.
-The Redwood cell generator can do both for you by detecting if `<name>` is plural.
+Sometimes you want a Cell that renders a single item, like the example aboce, and other times you want a Cell that renders list of items.
+The Redwood cell generator can do both for you: it detects if `<name>` is singular plural.
 For example, to generate a Cell that renders a list of users, run `yarn rw generate cell users`.

-> For **irregular words** whose plural and singular are identical, such as *equipment* or *pokemon*, if you want a list, just specify the list flag: `yarn rw generate cell equipment --list`
+> For **irregular words** whose plural and singular are identical, such as *equipment* or *pokemon*, if you want a list, just specify the list flag:
+>
+> ```yarn rw generate cell equipment --list```

 ## Cells in-depth